The Frizzled Leek

 I HIGHLY recommend brining your turkey for 12-24 hours before cooking for a super juicy bird.
 Check out my Citrus Turkey Brine Recipe, where I show you just how easy making a brine can be.

 My favorite part about this recipe is that you can leave the turkey in sous vide for up to 24 hours.
-Plenty of time to prepare Green Beans Almondine, Boursin Mashed Potatoes, Whole Berry Cranberry Sauce, and Sous Vide Beets.
+Plenty of time to prepare Green Beans Almondine, Boursin Mashed Potatoes, Cranberry Chutney, and Sous Vide Beets.

 You can even break out your air fryer for fall desserts like my Air Fryer Apple Crispy with Gala Apples.